• Breakfast Recipes

 What is Tadka?

 Tadka is the process and name of spices fried in hot oil to release their fragrance and flavours.
-This is a quick process, and you should be careful not to burn the spices, so make sure you have all your tadka ingredients ready before starting.
+This is a quick process, so be careful not to burn the spices.
+Ensure you have all your tadka ingredients ready before starting.

 Why is baking soda used in this recipe?

 Using baking soda speeds up the cooking of the horse gram daal.
-The alkalinity the baking soda adds causes some chemical changes that enable faster cooking.
+The alkalinity that baking soda adds causes some chemical changes, enabling faster cooking.
 It will also help reduce gassy feelings in the stomach.

 📖 Recipe